Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/masters-research-project/index.md

 Though the analysis revealed interesting trends, more data is necessary to make further claims about the difference between GE usage in spoken Australian English and on X. I considered expanding on this in a PhD degree, but decided against pursuing this, before I ended up working at LDaCA.

 If I do resume my research, I would need to consider other CMC sites, with X on the decline and no clear winner among the alternatives.
-However, other large platforms like Reddit and Facebook come with their own challenges, including restrictions in access to their underlying APIs (Application Programming Interfaces).
+However, other large platforms like Reddit and Facebook come with their own challenges, including restrictions in access to their underlying {{< glossary_link display="APIs" id="api" >}} (Application Programming Interfaces).
 Using the APIs would allow me to avoid web scraping and its associated risks (e.g. potential violation of website terms) and limitations (e.g. difficulty in handling large or complex websites).

 Additionally, I would drastically change how I approach data capture and analysis, with a focus on digital automation and open-source software.
-The LDaCA portal would also be an invaluable resource to locate corpora of Australian English, with a clear and straightforward path in accessing both the data and associated metadata.
+The [LDaCA portal](https://data.ldaca.edu.au/) would also be an invaluable resource to locate corpora of Australian English, with a clear and straightforward path in accessing both the data and associated metadata.

 <br>